elunna/nerfhack-changelog/README.md

 * Cavemen start with a random set of dragon scales.
 * When reading scrolls of identify, cavemen will never be able to identify all items, they will be instead identify 1 instead.
 * Cavemen have also been gifted with more skills in rudimentary tools like rocks and flint:
-* They start the game with more flint and no rocks (xnh)
+* They start the game with more flint and no rocks (xNetHack)
-* Cavemen can lash flint to arrows, making them do slightly more damage (Spork/THEM).
+* Cavemen can lash flint to arrows, making them do slightly more damage (Sporkhack/THEM).
 When arrows are flinted, their enchantment is also revealed.
-* Cavepersons can get an alignment boost via cannibalism (Spork)
+* Cavepersons can get an alignment boost via cannibalism (Sporkhack)
 * Cavepersons' gods sometimes don't respond to prayer.
-If you have abused your alignment, there is a 10% chance of being ignored (Spork/THEM/Evil)
+If you have abused your alignment, there is a 10% chance of being ignored (Sporkhack/SlashTHEM/EvilHack)
 * Unlike other roles, cavemen do not start out knowing scrolls of identify.
 * Cave dwellers start with really low intelligence.
 As a result, they are incapable of reading scrolls, spellbooks, or other legible items until reaching 6 INT.
-* Instead of the standard crowning gift, cavemen always receive Giantslayer (Evil)
+* Instead of the standard crowning gift, cavemen always receive Giantslayer (EvilHack)

 **Caveman quest updates:**
 * The cavewoman quest has been updated and filled with more jungle type monsters: tigers, pythons, and the like.
 There is also a lot of water added and ; monsters to occupy it (SlashTHEM)
 * The Chromatic Dragon has some buffs: Speed raised to 20, AC raised from -1 to -4, stronger claw attacks.
 * The Chromatic Dragon can now berserk.
-* Their quest narration and dialogue is more caveman-like (xnh/Fourk)
+* Their quest narration and dialogue is more caveman-like (xNetHack/Fourk)

 **Illiterate bonuses:**
-* They can increase their max-HP at each level-up if they remain illiterate (Spork/THEM)
+* They can increase their max-HP at each level-up if they remain illiterate (Sporkhack/THEM)
 * Updated XP boosts are from EvilHack:
   * Experience levels 1-2: 2-4 HP boost per level.
   * Experience levels 3-9: 3-6 hp boost per level.